maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 I prefer not to allow VS Code to format my code automatically.
 The main reason is that I tend to save files often as I usually use [BrowserSync] or [Live Server extension] to see the changes in the browser.

-I turned off the following settings: ”Editor: Format on Save” and ”Files: Auto Save”.
+I turned off the following settings: “Editor: Format on Save” and “Files: Auto Save”.

 {% cldnry "vs-save_jynrn6" "Screenshot of Saving Settings in VS Code editor." %}